|Mouth Piece (for the horse)Design: Curved mouthpiece with 1 1/8" jointed center barrel.

 The Myler Comfort Snaffle Wide Barrel mouthpiece is a replacement for a regular nutcracker-like Snaffle or Bristol-type mouthpiece.
 Not available with a traditional Snaffle, independent side movement allows the rider to lift a shoulder.
 Working off the tongue and bars, the MB02 works well for beginning horses learning to bend and balance.

-Please Note: There may be a wait of up to 6 weeks on this bit.
+There may be up to 6 week wait on some sizes.

 1. Remove drop or flash noseband.
 With Combinations also remove the Caveson.

 2. The bit should sit so that only 1 soft wrinkle appears in the corners of the mouth.